-The application period for this bursary is from March to April each year.
+The application period for this bursary is from March to mid-April each year.
 Full details, including key dates and submission requirements can be found on the application form.
 The 2021 application period is now closed.

-- Download the Michael A. Ernest Retired Architect AIBC Bursary for Intern Architects Application Form (PDF)
+- View the Michael A. Ernest Retired Architect AIBC Bursary for Intern Architects Application Form (PDF)

 For more information, please contact firstname.lastname@example.org.